Analyticity results in Bernoulli Percolation

-If we walk along the boundary $S$ of $F$, we will never traverse $k'$ or more edges of $S$ without encountering an edge in $\partial S$, and we will encounter each edge in $\partial S$ at most twice.
-Thus our assertion holds for $k= 2(k'-1)$. \end{proof}
+If we walk along the boundary $S$ of $F$, we will never traverse $C$ or more edges of $S$ without encountering an edge in $\partial S$, and we will encounter each edge in $\partial S$ at most twice.
+Thus our assertion holds for $k= 2(C-1)$. \end{proof}

 A \defi{\smc} $M$ is a finite set of pairwise vertex-disjoint \scv s.